Voodoo in popular culture: Background

 The word "Vodou" comes from the Fon language (spoken in Benin) meaning "spirit" or "god".
 As the original practice of Haitian Vodou, tribes would worship the spirits of ancestors and believed that followers were possessed by immortal spirits.
 During the seventeenth century, these practices were banned by slave owners, causing the slaves to practice in private.
-Slave owners threatened to baptize the slaves if they did not stop worshiping Vodou.
+Slave owners threatened to baptize the slaves if they did not stop worshipping Vodou.
 Due to these threats, slaves practiced Vodou in private while incorporating Catholic traditions into them.
 They incorporated hymns and prayers, which are still seen in modern day Vodou.

 Vodou became "Voodoo" once it was brought to New Orleans' French Quarter.
 Once in New Orleans' aspects of Vodou changed, including the wearing of charms for protection, healing and harming others.
 A key figure in the popularization of Vodou was Marie Laveau.
 Laveau lived in New Orleans during the initial times of Voodoo, becoming a pillar within the community.
 She learned and expanded her knowledge on Voodoo from Dr. John Bayou, a well known conjurer.
 Due to Laveau's popularity at the time, she was able to connect with members in her community by giving then advice and guidance.
 She was said to have healing powers and gifting the poor.
 Because of Laveau's popularity, her house is now a common attraction in New Orleans.